 To deal with uncertainty, economic agents try to make sense of problems by surmising, making guesses, using past knowledge and experience (Arthur 2013), and using simple decision making heuristics (‚rules of thumb‘, Gigerenzer & Gaissmaier 2011).
 As a consequence, agents continually update their internal decision making model, which means they constantly adapt, discard and replace the actions or strategies based on their experience as they explore.
 Such dynamics are also known as ‘evolutionary dynamics’ (Lindgren 1997).
 Using evolutionary game theory, Lindgren (1997) demonstrates that evolutionary models usually do not end up in a stable Nash equilibrium in the presence of noise.
 If these results can be extrapolated to the broader economy, it should be permanently in disruptive motion as agents explore, learn, and adapt.

 Technological innovation is the other important contributor to the economic system’s state of permanent flux.
 The nature of innovation is such that technological development enables further technological development (Arthur 2013).
 It follows that a novel technology is not just a one-time disruption to equilibrium.
 Instead, it is a permanent ongoing generator and demander of further technologies that themselves generate and demand still further technologies (Arthur, 2009).
 Thus, technological innovation also contributes to the state of flux, be it somewhat slower than uncertainty.

 That being said, the state of flux is often relatively stable and can therefore be approximated by an equilibrium or steady state.
-But this equilibrium is often not unique: complex systems are often characterized by multiple equilibria, especially in the presence of positive feedback or increasing returns (Bosker et al. 2007).
+But this equilibrium is often not unique: complex systems are regularly characterized by multiple equilibria, especially in the presence of positive feedback or increasing returns (Bosker et al. 2007).

 The steady state a complex systems ends up with depends on the path towards that steady state.
 In other words, it is path-dependent.
 The resulting dynamics can take different forms: the system can approach a single equilibrium on a balanced path – the case often assumed in the economic mainstream – but there are oscillating or even chaotic dynamics, which play an essential role in complexity economics.
 In the latter case, tiny changes in initial conditions might cause the system to end up in a radically different steady state (Li and Yorke 1975).

 Once a system ends up in a steady state, it might not be straightforward to move to another steady state.
 It might be so resilient to changes that it takes considerable shocks for it to move to another regime.
 This is also known as a ‘lock-in’ (Arthur 1989).
 On the other hand, if a system’s resilience is decreasing, it might reach a tipping point and suddenly change behavior or move to another regime (Battiston et al. 2016).
 Financial markets and economies have historically exhibited sudden and largely unforeseen collapses, at a systemic scale.
 Such phase transitions may in some cases have been triggered by unpredictable stochastic events.
 More often, there have been endogenous underlying processes at work (Battiston et al. 2016).

-The way that complexity economists perceive at the economy is highly compatible with the concept of systemism (Bunge 1996) which states that a society is a system composed of changing subsystems and has global properties, both reducible and non-reducible, and with both upward effects (e.g. from individuals to social structures) and downward effects (e.g. from institutions on individuals) being relevant..
+The way that complexity economists perceive at the economy is similar the concept of systemism (Bunge 1996, Gräbner and Kapeller 2015) which states that a society is a layered system composed of changing subsystems and has global properties, both reducible and non-reducible, and with both upward effects (e.g. from individuals to social structures) and downward effects (e.g. from institutions on individuals) being relevant..

 Complex economic systems overlap with other complex systems but not always in a hierarchical way.
 Rather, these overlapping systems can be described as a panarchy (Holling 2001) which refers to a structure in which systems are interlinked in continual adaptive cycles of growth, accumulation, restructuring, and renewal.
 Thus, complex systems have complex systems above and below them.
 At the same time, they are part of multiple overlapping complex systems.

 Within a complex system, Dopfer et al (2004) identify three distinctive levels which drive its dynamics: the micro (individuals), meso (rules) and macro (system) levels.
 At each level, different types of decisions and interactions take place.
 The precise classification of what counts as the micro/meso/macro depends, of course, on the subject of investigation.
 For example, when discussing spatial economics, Commendatore et al. (2018) identify interactions among international or regional trading partners at the macro-level; markets as social network structures at the meso-level; and the strategic choices of single firms and households at the micro-level.

 At the micro level, actors are viewed as boundedly rational (Simon 1972).
 This means that, their rationality is limited by the tractability of the decision problem, the cognitive limitations of the actor, and the time available to make the decision (Simon 1991).
 According to Arthur (2010), individuals generally do not optimize (e.g. utility).
 Rather, people engage in cognitive processes such as social comparison, imitation and repetitive behavior (habits) so as to efficiently use their limited cognitive resources (Jager et al. 2000; for a contribution from the viewpoint of psychology see Gigerenzer and Gaissmaier 2011).

 At all three levels, time plays an important role, due to path-dependence.
 All states of economic systems rely on their past states.
 Viewed this way, the economy becomes a system that evolves procedurally in a series of events; it becomes algorithmic (Arthur 2013).
 Given the focus on the state of flux that a complex system is always in, understanding this continuous change can be said to be the central economic problem of complexity economics.

 Among complexity economists, there is no consensus on how we can hope to understand our complex economic system, although the vast majority of them agrees that models are essential when studying complex systems.
 Moreover, one can identify two groups: a modest and an optimistic group.
-The modest group believes that their models –simplifications of reality- can uncover the causal mechanisms behind commonly observed economic patterns but that reality is too complex for these models to make very useful predictions about the economy.
+The modest group believes that their models can uncover causal mechanisms behind commonly observed economic patterns but that reality is too complex for these models to make very useful predictions about the economy.
 The optimistic group believes that on top of that their models can be used to make such predictions although these predictions will probably not be very exact.
 Below, I will first discuss the epistemology of the modest group and then that of the optimistic groups

-The influence of the modest view is clear in Epstein’s (2006) generative social sciences vision.
+The influence of the modest view is clear in Epstein’s (2006) vision of generative social sciences.
 In this vision, the role of the complexity economist is to generate processes of interest computationally.
-This is the only way for it to be understood.
-“If you grow it you show it.”
+This is the only way for it to be understood: “If you grow it you show it.”

 Similar to this, complexity economists influenced by the Austrian tradition, voice a deep skepticism about how much we can understand -let alone forecast about- the world and instead argue for modesty (Hoogduin 2016).
 Hayek (1964) gives three distinct reasons for this.
 First, the number of distinct variables required to explain a complex economic phenomena is often so large that it is practically (and perhaps even theoretically) impossible.
 Second, the overlapping of complex systems –tight coupling– can lead to unexpected interactions which were not anticipated by economic models.
 Finally, many complex systems show sensitivity on initial conditions which would make it very unlikely that are models are calibrated with the right initial conditions to produce useful forecasts.

 In this way, economics (and other social sciences) are different from the ‘hard’ sciences which deal with phenomena, which in our sense, are simple.
-The price we pay to advance into the field of complex phenomena is to give up, more and more, falsifiability and therefore the ability to make useful predictions, as the number of variables in the system increases, more system overlaps are introduced, and sensitivity to initial conditions increases.
+The price we pay to advance into the field of complex phenomena is to give up, more and more, the ability to make useful predictions, as the number of variables in the system increases, more system overlaps are introduced, and sensitivity to initial conditions increases.
 For example, while weather forecasts are inaccurate in the long term, it is hard to deny that they make useful short-term predictions on which millions of people rely every day.
 Therefore, some complexity economists in the Austrian tradition (Gaus 2007) argue that the economy is not too complex of a system to make any useful predictions about it at all, it is just that economic modelers should be explicit about the uncertainty surrounding their predictions.

 This brings us to the optimistic group of complexity economists which argue that their economic models are to be judged by their predictive capability.
 This view about the power of economic models is more in line with that of well-known, but still pragmatic, economists such as Rodrik (2015).
 Arthur (2005) suggests that if we use the right tools –those provided by complexity economics– we are able to examine how the economy behaves out of equilibrium.
 This follows naturally from the reasoning that complexity economics is economic theory at a more general out-of-equilibrium level (Arthur 1999).
 Farmer and Foley (2009) argue that with the updated models of complexity economics, it would be possible to quantitatively explore their consequences policy scenarios on the macroeconomic scale.
 Thus, our current limited economic forecasting abilities are a consequence of using the wrong framework to study it.

 The two views discussed in this section are not completely binary.
 They can be seen to lie on a spectrum from modest to optimistic.
 It can be said that, by recognizing the world as a complex system, complexity economists are – while also using almost exclusively models for their study of economics systems – more modest than on average their mainstream counterparts.

 As mentioned above, complexity economists generally observe emergent patterns and then develop models which explain the mechanisms that drive them.
 This interaction between observations and theory is not linear as the development of new models might lead to the discovery of novel patterns which in turn might inspire new models.